 - If a dispute was to arise, what resolution mechanisms are there in the contract?

-It is important to remember that when interpreting wording in contracts the Courts of England and Wales will focus on the specific wording set out in the contract and the circumstances in which common law allows the Courts to deviate away from the natural wording of the contracts are rare – even for those contracts which may be adversely affected by Brexit.
+It is important to remember that when interpreting wording in contracts the Courts of England and Wales will focus on the specific wording set out in the contract and the circumstances in which common law allows the Courts to deviate away from the natural wording of the contracts are rare – even for those contracts which may have been adversely affected by Brexit.

 Another area to look at is references in contracts to the EU and jurisdiction clauses although for many businesses this may be less important from a commercial (as opposed to legal) perspective.

 If your review suggests that changes to any of your contracts are needed, you may need to look at renegotiation, or possibly even termination, to help your business remain profitable under the new rules and regulations.
-While it is undoubtedly difficult to agree changes in this time of uncertainty but any amended and new contracts should actively deal (as far as you can) with the possible regime post-31 December 2020.

-Following Brexit, the UK will implement pieces of EU law to ensure that the UK has a full statutory framework.
+Following Brexit, the UK has implemented pieces of EU law to ensure that the UK has a full statutory framework.
 However, the UK will be at liberty to change this legislation unilaterally.
 Many pieces of legislation stemming from EU law are deeply entrenched in UK contract law and it is likely that the UK would decide not to implement massive reforms in the early days of our life outside of the EU but it will be important to keep on top of developments moving forwards.

-At FSP we are continually monitoring changes and if you have any questions about issues raised by this article, or on contract law more generally, please do not hesitate to contact us by emailing email@example.com.
+At FSP we are continually monitoring changes and if you have any questions about issues raised by this article, or on contract law more generally, please do not hesitate to contact us by emailing [email protected].